-Bullion investing is basically gaining financial exposure to precious metals—primarily, gold, silver, platinum, and palladium.
+Bullion investing is essentially gaining financial exposure to precious metals—primarily gold, silver, platinum, and palladium.
 Of these, gold offers the most liquidity.

 The simplest and most direct form of gold investing is in buying gold jewelry, gold bars, with an IRA, or gold coins—jewelry from a jewelry store, bars from a bank or a dealer, through your self-directed IRA administrator, or coins from a dealer.